allenai/satlas/README.md

 Pre-training on SatlasPretrain helps to improve the downstream performance of our models when fine-tuning on the smaller sets of task-specific labels.

-See https://satlas-pretrain.allen.ai/ for more information on SatlasPretrain, or [download the dataset](SatlasPretrain.md).
+See https://satlas-pretrain.allen.ai/ for more information on SatlasPretrain, or [download the dataset and pre-trained models](SatlasPretrain.md).

 ### Task-Specific Labels and Model Weights